cckmwong-data/customer_segmentation/README.md

 ## Project Summary

-This project automates an end-to-end customer segmentation workflow, integrating raw data ingestion from **Google Sheets**, clustering analysis using **K-Prototypes**, data warehousing in **Google BigQuery**, and daily refreshed **Power BI dashboards**.
+This project automates an end-to-end customer segmentation workflow, integrating raw data ingestion from **Google Sheets**, clustering analysis using **K-Prototypes** which supports mixed numeric and categorical features, data warehousing in **Google BigQuery**, and daily refreshed **Power BI dashboards**.
 It is designed to deliver actionable insights for marketing and sales teams through a fully automated, cloud-based, and production-ready solution.

 ---